raybellis/draft-bellis-dnsop-http-record/draft-bellis-dnsop-http-record.md

 ## Server Operation

-Recursive resolvers MAY on receiving a request for an HTTP record look up the A and AAAA records for the target (either from cache, or via new iterative queries) and include the results in the Additional Section of the response.
+A recursive resolve that supports this specification SHOULD on receipt of a request for an HTTP record look up the A and AAAA records for the target (either from cache, or via new iterative queries) and include the results in the Additional Section of the response.

-If the recursive resolver is performing DNSSEC resolution but is unable to validate the A or AAAA responses it MUST NOT include them in the response unless the client has specified the +CD (checking disabled) flag.
+If the recursive resolver is DNSSEC-enabled and the A and/or AAAA records are deemed "bogus" then it MUST NOT include them in the response unless the client has specified the +CD (checking disabled) flag.

 Where EDNS Client Subnet {{?RFC7871}} is configured on the resolver those A and AAAA lookups MUST be performed as if the client had made those queries directly to the resolver.

+Authoritative zone provisioning systems MAY automatically synthesize the corresponding A and AAAA records associated with an HTTP record so that they do not need to be explicitly configured.

 ## Client Operation